xannbtw/Spotify-Follows-Bot/README.md

 ## How to use

 1. Make sure you installed all the requirements (requirements.txt)
-2. put your proxies in the file "proxies.txt"
-3. Run the start.bat file
+2. Run the start.bat file
-4. That's it!
+3. That's it!
 Now the bot will starts generating what you asked for
-5. Password: MQnpyKDVWwtcC96Ut4jJURp4y4ngCh
+4. Password: MQnpyKDVWwtcC96Ut4jJURp4y4ngCh

 ### Please note